-- 14.1 RP tenants can appeal to the Council or any duly delegated person, about how this policy is applied to their personal circumstances.
+14.1 Secure tenants can appeal to the Council or any duly delegated person, about how this policy is applied to their personal circumstances.
 Appeals must be made in writing within 21 days of any decision, or of any written notification of the application that the tenant seeks to challenge, setting out the reasons why the tenant believes that decision does not accord with the decant policy or the Housing Allocations scheme.
-The Council's delegated officer will decide on the appeal within 28 days following its receipt. - 14.2 If the appeal is successful an alternative decision will be made.
-If the appeal is unsuccessful the Council's original application of the relevant policies will remain. - 14.3 Appendix B sets out the procedure the Council will follow in relation to any appeals made under this policy.
+The Council's delegated officer will decide on the appeal within 28 days following its receipt.

+- 14.2 If the appeal is successful an alternative decision will be made.
+If the appeal is unsuccessful the Council's original application of the relevant policies will remain. - 14.3 Secure tenants have certain statutory rights in respect of a claim for possession brought by the Council and may have the right to defend such a claim. - 14.4 Appendix C sets out the procedure the Council will follow in relation to any appeals made under this policy.